MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/multi-tenant-people-search.md

 - The tenants are enabled for Private Preview of Cross Tenant Synchronization

 - Provisioned users from Home to target tenants.
-[Instructions to enable Tenant-to-Tenant sync](https://github.com/ArvindHarinder1/CrossTenantSynchronization/blob/main/CrossTenantSynchronization.md)

 ### Use Cases